Aylmer Buesst: Biography

 Aylmer Buesst conducted the Moody-Manners Opera Company, the D'Oyly Carte Opera Company, then the Beecham Opera Company 1916-17 and 1919-20.
 He was a co-founder of the British National Opera Company (BNOC), which he conducted 1922-28.
-He married the soprano May Blyth in 1924.
+He married the soprano May Blyth in 1924, after the death of his first wife in 1921.

 His book Richard Wagner's The Nibelung's Ring: An Act By Act Guide to the Plot and Music was published in 1932, and had a second edition in 1952.

 In 1933 he was appointed Assistant Music Director for the BBC until 1936.
 He led the premiere performance of Béla Bartók's Cantata Profana, in a radio broadcast from London on 25 May 1934.
 He led the Scottish Orchestra 1939-40.

 He held teaching posts at the Royal Academy of Music, the Royal College of Music and the Guildhall School of Music.
 His students included the composers Buxton Orr and Imogen Holst, the conductors George Weldon, Robert Jenner, and Thomas Loten, and the tenor Ian Partridge.

 He was President of the St Albans Orchestral Society, and his daughter Jill was a pianist.

 He died in January 1970, aged 86.